bol-edu/quantum-inspired_trading/README.md

 <img src="https://user-images.githubusercontent.com/11850122/157841387-d26834cc-a8bc-4cdf-a6bf-2f4ece0a202f.png" width=50%>

 The AAT Q2 provides prebuilt xclbin (/sample/aat.u50_xdma.xclbin) and PCAP test sample (/sample/cme_input_arb.pcap) for AAT development environment validation.
-Test the build of AAT & SBM or AAT & SQA should refer the following supplementary.
+To test the build of AAT & SBM or AAT & SQA should refer the following supplementary.

 Supplementary of test instructions:
 * The AAT Q2 used prebuilt xcblin `/Accelerated_Algorithmic_Trading/build/sample/aat.u50_xdma.xclbin` should be replaced to the new built xcblin from AAT & SBM or AAT & SQA mapped to `/Accelerated_Algorithmic_Trading/build/aat.xclbin`.